How To Fix iPhone 16 Pro Max Screen Not Turning off When Idle

-The iPhone 16 Pro Max isn’t exactly battery-friendly.
-Its massive 6.7-inch OLED display already draws a lot of power, especially with brighter colors and higher refresh rates.
-That’s why turning off the screen when idle makes a big difference.
-If your phone isn’t doing that automatically, start by checking if Always-On Display is enabled.
+If your iPhone 16 Pro Max screen is not automatically turning off when idle, start by checking if Always-On Display is enabled.
 And if that’s not the culprit, other settings like Auto-Lock, StandBy Mode, Attention-Aware Features, and Screen Pinning might be keeping your screen awake.

 Here’s where you’ll find these settings.